vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 A suitable bride was found in Tapibai, daughter of Ballal Bal of Ladghar (Dist.
 Ratnagiri), to whom he was married in 1871.
-Soon after this event happened two others, the one favourable and the other extremely un- fortunate.
+Soon after this event happened two others, the one favourable and the other extremely un###fortunate.
 Bal passed his Matriculation in December 1872 ; but only a few months before his success in the examination his father died, leaving him quite an. orphan.
 "It is the bitterest element in the vast irony